OpenVPN

 Note

-OpenVPN DCO is not full OpenVPN features supported , is currently considered experimental.
+OpenVPN DCO is not a fully supported OpenVPN feature, and is currently considered experimental.
 Furthermore, there are certain OpenVPN features and use cases that remain incompatible with DCO.
 To get a comprehensive understanding of the limitations associated with DCO, refer to the list of known limitations in the documentation.

 https://community.openvpn.net/openvpn/wiki/DataChannelOffload/Features